c12yptonic/ctf-writeups/ctfs/hacktober22.md

 We also notice another file within the zip named as **`flag.txt`** the contents of which are **`key: zctf2022`**.
 This also points toward the fact that the content is encrypted and the possible key is **`zctf2022`**.

 Now one last part that we need to figure out is the type of encryption that could have been used.
 We use [this][2] online tool to run the decryption and tranformation in a fast way.
-It has support for various decryption schemes and we use them to find.
+It has support for various decryption schemes that can be tried out easily.

 However in hindisight going through the **challenge instructions** again gives us a clue on the encryption scheme.
 The clue talks about **`fish`** and there is an encryption scheme called **`Blowfish`**.